Yoga is an ancient practice that involves physical poses, concentration, and deep breathing.

 Regular practice of Yoga promotes strength, endurance, calmness, flexibility and well-being.
 At Auckland Physiotherapy you can join small group classes or you can have one on one sessions or duets with our Physiotherapist and Instructor Mira.
 The goal of both classes and one on ones is to instruct you on how to unlock these benefits.

-Participants will be introduced to the governing principles of Yin yoga and guided through a practical exploration of these ideas.
-They will learn proven strategies for modifying each posture to best suit their unique body.
+Clients will be introduced to the principles of yoga and guided through a practical exploration of movement, breath work and mindfulness.
+You will learn proven strategies for modifying each posture to best suit your unique body.
 Emphasis is placed on assisting individuals to develop a sustainable practice, despite their range of motion or physical limitations.
-Students will be guided in a safety conscious and relaxed environment.
+You will be guided in a safety conscious and relaxed environment.

-The best teachers of Yin yoga employ a functional approach when instructing their students.
+Mira employs a functional approach when instructing students.
 This methodology acknowledges that every person’s body is unique and that giving generalized instructions and adjustments does not work for every ‘body’.
 In fact, treating everyone the same will likely lead to unnecessary discomfort, pain and even injury.
 In a functional approach, there is no such thing as a ‘perfect' pose.
 The experienced yoga teacher will adapt each posture to the needs of the individual.
 These simple modifications will differ from person to person.
 Taught in this way Yoga can be enjoyed by people of any age, body shape and ability.

 You can book a 1-1 yoga session with Mira online or by calling reception.
 If you have pain, we suggest you book a Physio session with Mira first.
 She can also do Yoga duet sessions.